A Survey of Reinforcement Learning-Based Motion Planning for Autonomous Driving: Lessons Learned from a Driving Task Perspective: Exploratory efforts to address contemporary challenges

 \textit{2) Policy Stability}

-\textit{a) Disturbance Robustness:} Robust RL focuses on learning policies that exhibit performance robustness against system external disturbances, such as model mismatch and environmental perturbations.
-Typically, robust RL is modeled as a two-player zero-sum Markov game, where an adversarial agent trains alongside the ego agent to maximize disturbances, forcing the RL agent to develop a robust policy in response to these disturbances.
-He et al. \cite{dr1} develop an adversarial agent that maximizes the Jensen-Shannon (JS) divergence between the policy and the original policy under observation disturbances.
-The RL agent incorporates the JS divergence as a constraint and use Lagrangian dual optimization to update its policy, thereby ensuring robustness to observation disturbances.
-Similarly in \cite{RM7_2}, the White-Box Adversarial Attack technique is employed to amplify the disturbance of each observation.
-Then, the policies of both the ego agent and the adversarial agent are weighted to output mixed actions, simulating the disturbances caused by environmental changes.
-Additionally, high-uncertainty RL policies can be replaced with more stable baseline policies~\cite{hc7tangxiaolin}, enabling timely adaptation to changes in the environment .
+\textit{a) Disturbance Robustness:} Robust RL focuses on learning policies that remain reliable under external disturbance, such as model mismatch and environmental perturbations.
+It is often formulated as a two-player zero-sum Markov game, where an adversarial agent trains alongside the ego agent to maximize disturbances.
+He et al. \cite{dr1} develop an adversarial agent that maximizes the Jensen-Shannon divergence between trained policy and original policy under observation disturbances, and use it as a constraint in Lagrangian policy optimization to improve robustness against observation disturbances.
+Similarly, the White-Box Adversarial Attack technique is employed to amplify the disturbance of each observation~\cite{RM7_2}.